mutations/discourse-patreon/README.md

 ## TODO

-- Button to invite patrons who aren't on Discourse yet.
+- Job to sync existing Creators with the corresponding Patreon account